 The quality of pancetta, chorizo, camembert, and tasty cheddar can vary widely.
 The quality of this red pepper stromboli is very dependent on its ingredients, so source the best you can afford.
 Especially with the cheese.
 There is so much bland mass produced cheese around.
 Good camembert and good aged cheddar should have a lot of character about them, which will contribute to the character of the stromboli.

-This red pepper stromboli worked great together with a salad, dressed of course with delectabilia salad dressing.
+This red pepper stromboli worked great together with a green salad, dressed of course with delectabilia salad dressing.
 This dressing brings some acidic balance to the sweetness of the red peppers and salty umami characters of the cured meats and cheeses.

 - 200 ml warm water